sarahannenicholson/pythonPlantIndexDatabase/README.md

 ## Requirements

-Requirements for the applicaiton are as follows:
+Requirements for the application are as follows:

 Hosting service (This application is configure to run on AWS Elastic Beanstalk)<br>
-DBMS (While the database is not included in the GIT repository, the application is developed to run in conjenction with an database)<br>
+DBMS (While the database is not included in the GIT repository, the application is developed to run in conjunction with an database)<br>

 ---

 ## Installation

-For installation of this application on local, nothing is sepcfifically is required.<br><br>
+For installation of this application on local, nothing is specifically is required.<br><br>

-For installation of this application on AWS Elastic Beanstalk, please do not change the structre of the files and directories as they are currently formatted correctly.
+For installation of this application on AWS Elastic Beanstalk, please do not change the structure of the files and directories as they are currently formatted correctly.

 ---

 ## Configuration

-Applcaiotn is currently configured to work on AWS Elastic Beanstalk.
-If you wish to use the applicaton there, and no changes are made, a zipped folder containning all present files will work correctly. <br>
+Application is currently configured to work on AWS Elastic Beanstalk.
+If you wish to use the application there, and no changes are made, a zipped folder containing all present files will work correctly. <br>
-If you want to edit the applcation and change the code, alterations will need to be made to the config files in the .ebextensions folder. <br>(Please note that the files will be used in order, so file 01 will be used before 02 etc)
+If you want to edit the application and change the code, alterations will need to be made to the config files in the .ebextensions folder. <br>(Please note that the files will be used in order, so file 01 will be used before 02 etc)

 ---